CHICKEN AND CHORIZO PAELLA

 If you have a paella pan, great!
 If not, then you can use a saute pan (I do!)- you want it to be wide enough and non-stick for frying, but deep enough to hold all of the ingredients once they have been added.

-Prawns make a great addition to this paella, I fry them seperately to cook them, and then stir them into the paella once it’s cooked through.
+Prawns make a great addition to this paella, I fry them separately to cook them, and then stir them into the paella once it’s cooked through.

 If you want to add some greens alongside this then quick cook vegetables such as green beans, asparagus or broccoli all complement it well.